Botdog Help Center

 • Connect your LinkedIn account using Cookies

 Sometimes, connecting your LinkedIn account through cookies can be more sustainable, especially if you experience frequent disconnections.
 This method is particularly necessary for LinkedIn Recruiter accounts.
 Here's how to do it: Install a Cookie Editor Extension First, you'll need a Chrome extension that allows you to view and edit cookies.
-We recommend "Cookie Editor," which you can find in the Chrome Web Store: https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcFew readers
+We recommend "Cookie Editor," which you can find in the Chrome Web Store: https://chromewebstore.google.com/detail/cookie-editor/hlkenndednhfkekhgcSome readers

 • How to Set Up Your Botdog.co Account

 Follow these three simple steps to get started with LinkedIn automation: 1.
 Create an Account with Your Email address At Botdog.co, we prioritize security.
 That's why we use email authentication instead of passwords.
-Visit the Botdog.co website and click on "Sign Up" or "Get Started" Enter your email address Check your inbox for a verification email from Botdog.co Click the verification link in the email to access your account This method is more secure than traditional passwordsFew readers
+Visit the Botdog.co website and click on "Sign Up" or "Get Started" Enter your email address Check your inbox for a verification email from Botdog.co Click the verification link in the email to access your account This method is more secure than traditional passwordsSome readers

 • Do I need a paid LinkedIn Subscription to use Botdog?